About Excel animation and Excel games – an introduction:

 • The markers should be spaced horizontally at a distance equal to the range of the “x” axis

 • The with of the chart has to be equal to the original picture

-• A “saw tooth” function generated by a VBA loop can be used to translate the markers in real time
+• A “saw tooth” function generated by a VBA loop can be used to translate the markers in real time, to generate the animation

 Example #5 – a 2D animated internal combustion engine

-One of my advanced models is the 2D engine animation.
+One of my advanced models is the 2D engine animation created in MS Excel.
 At the time I am writing this, I already have an even more advanced Excel model having three animated sprite airplane chasing and shooting a fourth UFO plane, but we will talk about that in another post.
 The engine model is a free form sprite animation.

 The model itself has a few hundred parts.
 There are actually maybe only a total of 20 different parts but most of them have a large number of versions in different colors.
 Since the model uses free shapes (not bound to a chart), an infinite loop within a VBA subroutine handles the shapes in real time.

 There is a multitude of buttons to select visibility and color options for different engine components.
 This is a great example of what can be achieved using free form animation.
-If you have any questions, leave a comment below.
+If you have any questions about animation in MS Excel, leave a comment below.
 Don’t forget to subscribe to my YouTube channel and share this post on social media if you considered it useful.